simon2e/ocp-sample-application/ocp-sample-questions.md

 ## General Questions

 * Does the application need to be internet facing?
-If the answer is yes then modify and include : `ocp-sample-route.yml` Edit  `ocp-sample-route.yml` to suit the requirements of the application
+If the answer is yes then modify and include : `ocp-sample-route.yml`.
+Edit  `ocp-sample-route.yml` to suit the requirements of the application.

 * Does the application require dynamic scaling based on CPU utilization?
-If the answer is yes then modify and include : `ocp-sample-hpa.yml` Edit `ocp-sample-hpa.yml` to suit the requirements of the application Ensure the application is stateless or multiple copies could cause locking conflicts
+If the answer is yes then modify and include : `ocp-sample-hpa.yml`.
+Edit `ocp-sample-hpa.yml` to suit the requirements of the application.
+Ensure the application is stateless or multiple copies could cause locking conflicts, heapster must be enabled.

 * Does the application require environmental configuration data?
-If the answer is yes then modify : `ocp-sample-configmap.yml` Edit `ocp-sample-configmap.yml` and `ocp-sample-deployment-config.yaml` to suit the requirements of the application You will normally have one `ocp-sample-configmap.yml` per environment and one `ocp-sample-deployment-config.yaml`
+If the answer is yes then modify : `ocp-sample-configmap.yml`.
+Edit `ocp-sample-configmap.yml` and `ocp-sample-deployment-config.yaml` to suit the requirements of the application.
+You will normally have one `ocp-sample-configmap.yml` per environment and one `ocp-sample-deployment-config.yaml`.

 * Does the application require secrets?
-If the answer is yes then modify : `ocp-sample-secret.yml` Edit `ocp-sample-secret.yml` and `ocp-sample-deployment-config.yaml` to suit the requirements of the application You will normally have one `ocp-sample-secret.yml` per environment and one `ocp-sample-deployment-config.yaml`
+If the answer is yes then modify : `ocp-sample-secret.yml`.
+Edit `ocp-sample-secret.yml` and `ocp-sample-deployment-config.yaml` to suit the requirements of the application.
+You will normally have one `ocp-sample-secret.yml` per environment and one `ocp-sample-deployment-config.yaml`.

 ## Deployment Questions

-These sections are all in the `ocp-sample-deployment-config.yaml`
+These sections are all in the `ocp-sample-deployment-config.yaml`.

-* Run the application with a unique identity in order to control access to resources on a fine grain This is security best practice
+* Run the application with a unique identity in order to control access to resources on a fine grain.
+This is security best practice.
 ```
         ################################################
         ## Provide an application with a unique       ##